michalporeba/dbablog/_posts/2018-04-09-automated-environmental-checks.md

 * **Assert** that the outcome matches your expectations

 In unit testing the objective is to test the functionality detached (as much as practical) from the outside environment.
 Obviously, that's something that cannot be done when doing environmental checks.
 After all, the environments is what we are testing, so the AAA becomes CCC
-* **Configure** your context, get the configuration for the the environment you are validating
+* **Configure** your context, get the configuration for the environment you are validating
 * **Collect** the data about your environment
 * **Confirm** the real life matches your expectations